Therapy for Overcoming Emotional Abuse

 Understanding Emotional Abuse

 Emotional abuse is a form of psychological manipulation that can erode an individual’s self-worth and mental stability.
 Unlike physical abuse, it doesn’t leave visible marks, but its effects can be deeply damaging and long-lasting.
 Emotional abuse can take many forms, including verbal assaults, constant criticism, threats, intimidation, and manipulative behaviors designed to control or belittle the victim.
-The abuser’s goal is often to undermine the victim’s confidence and independence, making them feel powerless and dependent.

 Victims of emotional abuse often experience a range of debilitating feelings, such as fear, guilt, shame, and confusion.
 These emotions can be overwhelming and may lead to significant mental health challenges if not addressed.
 The insidious nature of emotional abuse means it can be difficult to recognize, both for the victim and those around them.
 As a result, many sufferers endure the abuse for extended periods before seeking help, if they do at all.